App-vNext/Polly/docs/strategies/fallback.md

 **Reasoning**:

-In this approach, we leverage the escalation mechanism provided by Polly rather than creating our own through nesting. `CancellationToken`s are automatically propagated between the strategies for you.
+In this approach, we leverage the escalation mechanism provided by Polly rather than creating our own through nesting. `CancellationToken` values are automatically propagated between the strategies for you.